datalad-datasets/ohbm2020-posters/README.md

-# :door::video_camera: OHBM2020 Posters Jitsi Rooms
+# :door::video_camera: OHBM2020 GallOP (Gallery of Open Presentations) platform
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-11-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->